projectriff/riff-buildpack-group/INVOKER_VALIDATION.md

  $ sudo kubefwd svc franz-gateway-4v8fj
 ```

-The invoker must have started, otherwise, please refer to previous sections.
+The invoker must have started, please refer to previous sections otherwise.

 Once the invoker is started, start the processor **in a separate terminal** with the appropriate configuration.
 In this example (notice the `CNB_BINDINGS` value from the `local_bindings.sh` execution):